krishnaagarwal80777-droid/ecommerce-analytics-dashboard/readme.md

 An end-to-end analytics dashboard built with **Python, Dash, Plotly, Pandas, and Scikit-Learn** to analyze customer behavior, retention, revenue, and churn in an e-commerce environment.

+The dashboard helps answer critical business questions such as:

+.Where are users dropping off in the purchase journey?
+.Which acquisition channels drive the highest conversions?
+.How well are users retained over time?
+.Which customers are most valuable?
+.Which customers are likely to churn?
+.How are revenue and order metrics trending?
 ##  Features

 * **Conversion Funnel Analysis** – Track user drop-off from visit to purchase with acquisition channel breakdowns.